Are you looking for some games that can help at the ESL level?

 - Once done, ask them to take turns to write 3 sentences on the board, 2 true and 1 lie, and repeat the process.

-How conversation games make learning easier and fun for ESL/TEFL students
+How speaking games that work make learning easier and fun for ESL/TEFL students

 Here are 5 benefits of using games in the classroom: